DLu/ros2_documentation/source/Concepts/About-Composition.rst

    # To register multiple components in the same shared library, use multiple calls
    # rclcpp_components_register_nodes(talker_component "composition::Talker2")

+For more details, `check out this tutorial <../Tutorials/Writing-a-Composable-Node>`

 .. note::

    In order for the component_container to be able to find desired components, it must be executed or launched from a shell that has sourced the corresponding workspace.